 Rules for Participation:

 Participation in the Workshops are fully funded by the U.S. Department of Energy.
 Candidates will be selected as "IMPEL Innovators" to participate at one IMPEL workshop, and informed at least 2-3 weeks in advance.

-Top IMPEL Innovators are selected after the workshops for access to U.S. Department of Energy (DOE) and federal/state tech-to-market programs, and opportunities with partners Austin Technology Incubator and Greentown Labs' Pitch/Prize events and/or Accelerator.
+Top IMPEL Innovators are selected after the workshops for access to U.S. Department of Energy (DOE) and federal/state tech-to-market programs, and opportunities with partners such as Greentown Labs' Pitch/Prize events and/or Accelerator.

 Starting in 2022, IMPEL will only accept applicants who have a U.S. Residency.